Drive-through Covid-19 testing facility set up at SuperSport Park

 "How you manage and identify that risk is quite subtle, and I think as a corporate service provider, we work and learn the ways for companies to be able to respond to this pandemic in their businesses,” he explained.

-He added that there were a lot of people who did not want to wait in long queues to get tested for Covid-19.
+He added there were many people who did not want to wait in long queues to get tested for Covid-19.

 Myers said the drive-through solution made it a convenient service in the heart of Centurion.